E.TV lose in copyright case

 2. This enrichment allegedly derives from the defendant’s broadcast of at least three photographs depicting the Mayor of Cape Town, Helen Zille being attacked in Crossroads on 22 April 2006 (“the photographs”).

 3. As a matter of fact, the defendant did not broadcast the photographs directly, but broadcast the front page of the 23 April 2006 edition of the Sunday Argus newspaper in which they appeared.
-This broadcast was with the consent of the Sunday Argus and took place in the course of the defendant’s business, during which it show the front page of newspapers from time to time.
+This broadcast was with the consent of the Sunday Argus and took place in the course of the defendant’s business, during which it showed the front page of newspapers from time to time.
 This is a common practice by broadcasters, including international broadcasters.

 4. The plaintiff further alleges that copyright in the photographs vests in him and, as a result, any use of the photographs has to be negotiated with him and unauthorised use of the photographs is not permissible.